-We have two mental health and well-being drop-ins in Birmingham.
-Both of our Pause services are for young people up to the age of 25.
-One is for those who are registered with a GP in Birmingham.
-The other is for students who go to the University of Birmingham.
+Our Pause mental health and wellbeing drop-in in Birmingham is for young people up to the age of 25 who are registered with a GP in Birmingham.

-Our BEAM well-being services in the West Midlands are for young people aged 5-18 (or up to 25 if you're a care leaver).
-To use one of our BEAM services, you must be registered with a GP in your chosen area - Sandwell, Shropshire, Telford or Wrekin.
+Our BEAM wellbeing services in the West Midlands are for young people aged 5-18 (or up to 25 if you're a care leaver).
+To use one of our BEAM services, you must be registered with a GP in your chosen area -Shropshire, Telford or Wrekin.
 Our Sandwell service is now closed.

 Drop-in and talk to us anytime, we will listen to whatever is troubling you.